-- Promote a Culture of Innovation
+3. Promote a culture of innovation

 Everyone wants to be involved in a cutting-edge organization.
 Companies that want to remain ahead of their competitors must do their best to promote this mindset both internally and externally.
 For starters, when you’re advertising a job opening, take a step back and examine what your company is doing differently than similar organizations.
 Once you have a firm answer, drive this idea home and showcase what your business is collectively bringing to the big picture compared to your competitors.

 Based on your business, this can be a daunting task.
 But, regardless of what product or service you provide, there is always room for innovation.
 Take Michelin for example.
 Tires might not seem like an innovative product but the science behind how rubber interacts with the road is complex.
 To promote a company-wide innovative mindset, Michelin sponsors cross-functional hackathons and internal incubators where employees are free to take risks and come up with new ideas for the good of the company.

 Making sure that innovation is a strong aspect of your culture can play an enormous role in keeping employees engaged and motivated.